wpreimes/smecv-grid/README.rst

 Full Documentation
 ==================
-For the full documentation, click `here <http://smecv-grid.readthedocs.io/en/latest>`_, or follow the docs-badge at the top.
+For the full documentation click `here <http://smecv-grid.readthedocs.io/en/latest>`_, or follow the docs-badge at the top.

 Installation